Settler Colonialism, Slavery, and the Problem of Decolonizing Museums

 This conference builds on some of the issues being raised within European and South African contexts, while also thinking through the particularities of the view from the United States.
 Drawing from the insights and experiences of scholars, museum practitioners, and educators, we seek to join the conversations related to settler colonialism to those related to slavery and imperialism.
 We also seek to chart a terrain that emphasizes multi-vocality and multi-modality, and that imagines the kinds of collaboration that might be possible between European, North American, South African, and other stakeholders.
 Finally, we want to elaborate new forms of relationship museums might have to their audiences.

 The conference will open on Wednesday, 20 October and will run through Saturday.
-On Wednesday, we will start with synchronous virtual welcomes from the director of the Penn Museum and the director of the Center for Experimental Ethnography.
+On Wednesday, we will start with synchronous virtual welcomes from Christopher Woods (Director, Penn Museum) and Deborah Thomas (Director, Center for Experimental Ethnography).
 These will be followed by our keynote speaker, Laura Van Broekhoven (Director, Pitt Rivers Museum).
 Panelist presentations will be pre-recorded (15-20 minutes) and posted to our website, and each of the remaining days we will convene for a synchronous moderated discussion and Q&A (at noon, EST).
 Each evening, we will also offer live events specific to the Penn and Philadelphia museum community, and these will also be streamed.

 Thursday, 21 October, 2021